 I am Matthew Ari Elfenbein.
-I am currently in graduate school at New York University’s Tisch School of the Arts pursuing a M.A. in Cinema Studies since being awarded a B.A. of Multimedia Studies at Florida Atlantic University.
+I recently graduated from New York University’s Tisch School of the Arts with a M.A. in Cinema Studies since being awarded a B.A. of Multimedia Studies at Florida Atlantic University.
 This concrete jungle of NYU is a vastly different environment compared to sunny South Florida.
 Nonetheless, my interest in film spans for as long as I can remember, as making movies has been a critical point of my life ever since I could pick up a camera.
 My aspirations will hopefully lead me to become a distinguished scholar within the Cinema Studies field, while increasing awareness of the importance of the arts.